PacoCasillas/README-file-generator/README.md

 ## Tests

-I tested by running it multiple times and with different inputs to see if there would be any errors.
+I tested by my application by running it multiple times and with different inputs to see if there would be any errors.

 ## Questions